I Want to Pay Someone

 Review and create

 Check everything looks right, then click Create Agreement.
-Your wallet will prompt you for two transactions:
+You’ll be asked to confirm two transactions:

 Confirm each transaction in your wallet.
 Both happen in sequence.